 Evans is a fluid athlete who has the special ability to stress defenders laterally while moving vertically.
 But he also has the minute twitch and loose hips to adjust attack angles at a moment’s notice and erode tackling angles with acceleration.

-With his tools as a runner, Evans also displays a serviceable floor with his overall vision and creative instincts.
-He’s not elite in either area, but Evans has shown he can recognize cutback lanes at the second level and snake through those lanes with smooth athleticism.
+With his tools as a runner, Evans also displays flashes of serviceable utility with his overall vision and creative instincts.
+He’s far from elite in both areas, but Evans has shown he can recognize cutback lanes at the second level and snake through those lanes with smooth athleticism.